 This is the time at which the file or directory was last modified.

-This interface is used to supply arguments to methods that look up or create files or directories.
+This dictionary is used to supply arguments to methods that look up or create files or directories.

 Used to indicate that the user wants to create a file or directory if it was not previously there.

 By itself, exclusive MUST have no effect.
-Used with create, it causes getFile and getDirectory to fail if the target path already exists.
+Used with create, it MUST cause getFile and getDirectory to fail if the target path already exists.

 Examples